NeneWang/nenewang.github.io/_sources/content/content-blocks.md

 :::{tip}
 To hide code input and output that generated the variable you are inserting, use the `remove_cell` tag.
-See [](../interactive/hiding.md) for more information and other tag options.
 :::

 (content-blocks:html-admonitions)=